mkvone/transaction-monitor/README.md

 ## Overview

-Transaction Monitor is a comprehensive tool designed to track blockchain transactions across multiple chains.
+Transaction Monitor is a comprehensive tool designed to track blockchain transactions across Tendermint chains.
 It monitors specific wallet addresses, captures transaction details, and sends alerts to various communication platforms, including Discord, Slack, and Telegram.

 ## Features

--   Multi-Chain Support: Tracks transactions on multiple blockchains including Odin-protocol, E-money, Kava, Konstellation, and Osmosis.
+-   Tendermint chains Support: Tracks transactions on multiple blockchains including Odin-protocol, E-money, Kava, Konstellation, and Osmosis.
 -   Custom Alerts: Sends transaction notifications to Discord, Slack, and Telegram based on user configuration.
 -   Flexible Configuration: Users can specify which wallets to monitor and configure settings for each supported communication platform.
 -   Real-Time Monitoring: Utilizes WebSocket connections for real-time transaction tracking.